 If you have an 8th grader, a 12th grader, or a senior in college, soon they will be graduating.
 (I’m already crying.)
-Gift one of these inspiring children’s books to celebrate your child’s accomplishment and upcoming life transition.
-Maybe one of these incredible children’s books full of wisdom and encouragement will help them on their next big adventure.
+Gift one of these inspiring children’s books for graduation to celebrate your child’s accomplishment and upcoming life transition.
+Maybe one of these incredible picture books full of wisdom and encouragement will help them on their next big adventure.

 Yay, You!
 Moving Up and Moving On by Sandra Boynton